American Literature Series: Scarlet Letter by Nathaniel Hawthorne

 Foreword

-The main aim of the American Literature 101 series is to offer readers prominent authors and their impacts on their time.
+The main aim of the American Literature series is to offer readers prominent authors and their impacts on their time.
 With their distinctive powers and values, American Literature brought a new impact to world literature.
-Consisting of different races and identities from all around the world, the United States of America both culturally and literarily has an important place in the world.
+Consisting of different races and identities from all around the world, the United States of America, both culturally and literarily, has an important place in the world.
 Key elements are individuality and uniqueness, hence the reader can understand the hidden part of human nature.
 The huge divergent identical background of the United States of America shows the exceptional nation’s culture and literature.
 With the corresponding texts, the reader can understand the core of the American culture better.
 Writers of the United States of America have been gathering striking issues throughout centuries.

-American short-story writer and novelists Nathaniel Hawthorne was born on July 4, 1804, in Salem, Massachusetts, U.S. He is known as one of the prominent fiction writers in American Literature.
+American short-story writer and novelist Nathaniel Hawthorne was born on July 4, 1804, in Salem, Massachusetts, U.S. He is known as one of the prominent fiction writers in American Literature.
 Hawthorne’s ancestors have rooted New England immigrants who had been living since the founding generation.
-Hawthorne was the son of Nathaniel and Elizabeth Clark Hathorne.
+Hawthorne was the son of Nathaniel and Elizabeth Clarke Hathorne.
 His father, a sea captain, died in 1808 of yellow fever while at sea.
-After his father’s death, Hawthorne’s mother Elizabeth moved her and her children back into her parent’s house.
+After his father’s death, Hawthorne’s mother Elizabeth moved with her children back into her parent’s house.
 Hawthorne attended Bowdoin College from 1821 to 1825.
 There, he acknowledged his passion for writing and decided to become a writer.
 Nathaniel Hawthorne was the great-great-grandson of the Salem Witch Trials judge John Hathorne.
 Therefore, Hawthorne later added a “w” to his name, to keep relations away himself from this side of the family.

 During that time, Hawthorne lived in the general environment of his society strictly connected to the rules of the Puritan mindset, and he was a supporter of a covenant with God and devoted themselves to work for the sake of God.
 Puritan society was against committing a sin, which made them stiffer towards the people who conformed to sinful rules in Christianity.
 In addition, while Hawthorne was writing, his work was affected by the environmental and incidental problems of his district.